arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/mc-ard-lora/content.md

 ## Overview

-This tutorial explains how to connect your Arduino® Max Carrier, with an [Arduino® Portena H7](https://store.arduino.cc/products/portenta-h7), to The Things Network (TTN) using its LoRaWAN® connectivity feature.
+This tutorial explains how to connect your Arduino® Max Carrier, with an [Arduino® Portena H7](https://store.arduino.cc/products/portenta-h7), to The Things Network (TTN) using its onboard LoRaWAN® module.
 The article will focus on achieving communication between the Max Carrier and an application on TTN.

 ## Goals